 In this article, we will show you how to make sure that a cookie script has actually been blocked.
 We will explain this in relation to our automatic script blocker.
 Nevertheless, you can use the same approach for scripts rendered via any other third-party plugins or themes or even manually add via the GDPR Cookie Consent Plugin.

-For instance, let us go through the steps that block the Google Tag Manager script from rendering in the website.
+For instance, let us go through the steps that block the Google Tag Manager script from rendering on the website.

 - Navigate to GDPR Cookie Consent plugin > Script Blocker.

 - Enable Google Tag Manager from the Manage Script blocker list.

 - Load your website(in an incognito mode/private window) without providing any consent.